jbpion/pgFlow/README.md

 - Transformations embedded in layers of views
 - ETL frameworks that obscure the final SQL
-- Difficult-to-debug pipelines with no intermediate state
+- Difficult-to-review pipelines with no intermediate state

 Flow addresses this by: